berndpeltzerbartels/xis/README.md

 instance can be uses as a parameter in annotated methods.
 Bounded fields of the parameters (@Binding) will contain the actual client-state.

+**Instantiating page-components on your own is not recommended (no injection).**

 If the value of a field annotated with @Binding is a Page-Component (annotated with @PageComponent), it will be displayed in the bounded container.
-Before rendering, all methods annotated with @OnInit are called.
+Before rendering, all methods of these components annotated with @OnInit are called.

 A component (@PageComponent) might contain other components in the same way.